Coping with Stress: What to Do When Life Seems Overwhelming

 People who want to deal with stress on their own might make the mistake of using prescription or over-the-counter drugs that are not intended for stress relief.
 They may take pain relievers, muscle relaxers, sleeping pills, or other medications that can cause drowsiness or "take the edge off."
 If their doctor has prescribed anti-anxiety drugs, they may overuse them.
 None of these medications are intended to be used in these ways, and each comes with its own risks to your health.

 Taking Illegal Drugs

 Taking harmful illegal drugs may provide a temporary escape.
 They might make you feel more relaxed for a while.
-However, many are addictive, and most are extremely harmful.
-They don't only damage your physical and mental health but they may also land you in jail.
+However, many are addictive, and most are harmful.
+They don't only have the potential to damage your physical and mental health but they may also land you in jail or with fines.

 Healthier Coping Strategies For Stress

 So, if none of those stress coping mechanisms are healthy, what are some better stress coping strategies?
 Here are some of the ways of coping with stress that can provide relief, long-term safety, and help you resolve problems in more positive ways.

 In some cases, you can prevent stress reactions before they happen.
 You also can increase your ability to cope with stress by using the following preventative measures regularly.